JaiHind TV

-Jaihind TV is an Indian Malayalam language free to air news and entertainment channel. owned by Bharat Broadcasting Network Limited. it was launched on 17 August 2007, in Delhi by the Indian National Congress President and United Progressive Alliance Chairperson Sonia Gandhi.
+Jaihind TV is an Indian Malayalam language free-to-air news and entertainment channel. owned by Bharat Broadcasting Network Limited. it was launched on 17 August 2007, in Delhi by the Indian National Congress then President and United Progressive Alliance Chairperson Sonia Gandhi.

-This channel is promoted by the Congress party with the support of non-resident Indians.
+This channel is promoted by the Indian National Congress with the support of non-resident Indians.
 Ramesh Chennithala, is the Chairman of the Channel.